 to introduce students to the spirit of inquiry and debate that is integral to the Washington University academic community.

 to provide a common intellectual experience for incoming students, as well as participating members of the faculty and staff.

 to provide an opportunity for students to meet and interact with a member of the Washington University faculty in an informal discussion, outside the boundaries of the classroom and formal academic requirements.

-During Parent & Family Weekend, you will have the opportunity to participate in a recap of what happened during the Common Reading Program faculty-led discussions and to share your own thoughts related to Frankenstein.
+During Parent & Family Weekend, you will have the opportunity to participate in a recap of what happened during the Common Reading Program faculty-led discussions and to share your own thoughts related to Balzac and the Little Chinese Seamstress.
 Members of the Washington University faculty will provide information on the program, share what transpired in their individual discussion groups and discuss their perspectives on the book.
 All parents & families are encouraged to attend and participate in the event.
 As more information about the event becomes available, it will be posted on the Parent & Family Weekend website.

 Additional information about parent and family events, campus news and resources, ways you can give back to the University community and contact information can be found on the First Year Center Parent and Family Resources Website.